spatie/laravel-permission/docs/prerequisites.md

 2. OR if your app doesn't require a longer default, in your AppServiceProvider you can set `Schema::defaultStringLength(125)`.
 [See the Laravel Docs for instructions](https://laravel.com/docs/10.x/migrations#index-lengths-mysql-mariadb).
 This will have Laravel set all strings to 125 characters by default.

 3. OR you could edit the migration and specify a shorter length for 4 fields.
 Then in your app be sure to manually impose validation limits on any form fields related to these fields.
-There are 2 instances of this code snippet where you can explicitly set the length.:
+In the migration file, there are 2 places where you can explicitly set the length for both the 'name' and 'guard_name' fields, on 2 tables.
+Suggested specific lengths are shown below:
 ```php
     $table->string('name');       // For MyISAM use string('name', 225); // (or 166 for InnoDB with Redundant/Compact row format)
     $table->string('guard_name'); // For MyISAM use string('guard_name', 25);